Review and road test of the Audi A6

 All engines in this fifth generation new A6 feature the brand's latest mild-hybrid technology.
 Here a belt alternator starter (BAS) works together with a lithium-ion battery, enabling the A6 to coast at speeds of between 34mph and 99mph in the interest of fuel economy and to initiate its start-stop function earlier - at speeds of 13mph and below.
 The engine is restarted from standstill predictively as soon as the vehicle in front starts moving.
 During deceleration, the BAS recovers up to 12 kW of energy.

 Let's get to the figures.
+The volume 2.0-litre 40 TDI diesel saloon version manages 62.8mpg on the combined cycle and 117g/km of CO2.
 The 3.0 TFSI petrol unit delivers combined fuel economy of between 39.7mpg and 42.1mpg (depending on wheel size and trim choice) and CO2 emissions of between 161g/km and 151g/km).
 The 3.0 TDI delivers combined fuel economy of between 48.7mpg and 51.3mpg, plus combined CO2 emissions of between 150g/km and 142g/km.
 We'll finish by covering the warranty.
 All cars in this class get three years of cover, but whereas BMW and Mercedes don't limit your mileage in this period, Audi rather meanly restricts you to 60,000 miles.
 Optional extra-cost packages can extend the cover to either four or five years.

 Has Audi done enough with the fifth generation version of this car?
 Many thousands of managers who'll put many more thousands of miles under the wheels of their new A6s every month will feel so.
 As before, they'll value this car for its quiet, understated professionalism, further marvelling in this guise at its mind-boggling technology and rather wonderful cabin.